microsoft/pxt-arcade/README.md

 ## Creating and editing a package

 In the editor, you will find a GitHub icon next to the save icon.
-Use the GitHub integration to build a libray package.
+Use the GitHub integration to build a library package.
 You do not need to install the local dev server; everything can happen in the editor.

 ## Local server setup